Already a sensation in Europe, Spotify’s free music streaming service just landed in the U.S. today, and sure enough, it’s all over the news.

 So, any other questions about Spotify?
 Let me know!

 Did you enjoy this post?
-If so, please “like” it on Facebook!
+Want more info?
+Please let me know your thoughts it on Facebook!